Lassonde Industries (TSE:LAS) Upgraded at Desjardins

-Desjardins upgraded shares of Lassonde Industries (TSE:LAS – Free Report) from a hold rating to a moderate buy rating in a report issued on Sunday,Zacks.com reports.
+Lassonde Industries (TSE:LAS – Get Free Report) was upgraded by research analysts at Desjardins from a “hold” rating to a “moderate buy” rating in a research report issued on Sunday,Zacks.com reports.

 About Lassonde Industries